joblib/joblib/README.rst

 on several computers, and when you are happy with them, send a pull request to the main repository.

-When you install joblib, also install the development dependencies, for things like building the documentation and running tests.

-    pip install '.[dev]'

 Running the test suite
 =========================